-- The General Fund is used to account for all financial resources, except those required to be accounted for in another fund.
-The General Fund balance is available to the Village for any purpose provided it is expended or transferred according to the general laws of Ohio. - The Income Tax Fund is a special revenue fund used primarily to fund capital improvements.
-Its use is restricted by Village ordinance. - The Budget Stabilization Fund is classified as a special revenue fund and was established with special one-time revenue to stabilize the Village's budget against cyclical uncertainties.
+The General Fund is used to account for all financial resources, except those required to be accounted for in another fund.
+The General Fund balance is available to the Village for any purpose provided it is expended or transferred according to the general laws of Ohio.

+- The Income Tax Fund is a special revenue fund used primarily to fund capital improvements.
+Its use is restricted by Village ordinance. - The Budget Stabilization Fund is classified as a special revenue fund and was established with special one-time revenue to stabilize the Village's budget against cyclical uncertainties. - The Bluffton Waterline Fund is a capital projects fund used to account for revenues and expenditures related to the construction of a waterline to serve the community of Bluffton, Ohio.